wilsonmar/oss-perf/puppet.md

 Alternatives to Puppet include Chef, Ansable, Salt, CF Engine (Ruby).

+The Puppet Master is written in Ruby on Rails for Linux (no Windows version).

 <a id="ResourceDeclarations">
 ## Resource Declarations</a>
 Puppet handles different type of resources (Package, File, Service).